containers/image/docs/containers-signature.5.md

 ### `optional.creator`

 If present, this MUST be a JSON string, identifying the name and version of the software which has created the signature.
+This should be the low-level software implementation and not the top-level caller.

 The contents of this string is not defined in detail; however each implementation creating container signatures: